Tween & Teen Programs

-Registration for 2017 Summer Media Camp will open in February.
+Early Registration for 2020 Summer Media Camp will open in February 2020 for members.

 Media Camps are a perfect way for children ages 9-13 to explore technology in an exciting, creative, and educational environment.
 Campers make movies, animations, and video games, working under the guidance of specially trained artists and educators.

 Open to high school students, these intensive multi-day courses give participating students the opportunity to spend time at the Museum, experiment with digital and analogue game design, and collaborate with peers.
 This is an application-based program.
 Sign up for our teen programs newsletter to receive teen program updates.

 The Museum is pleased to offer a variety of informal and out-of-school time learning opportunities for teen and tween audiences in collaboration with the Department of Education and colleague organizations, including:

 Launched by Chancellor Carmen Farina, this after-school initiative enables students at public middle schools to take advantage of the rich learning opportunities of local cultural institutions.
 Participating cultural institutions utilize gallery visits and hands-on workshops to teach American history.
 The Museum was selected as the first Queens institution to participate in the program.